Privacy policy

 Name: _gat_gtag_UA_ Value: 1

-Purpose: Used to lower the request rate.
-If Google Analytics is provided via Google Tag Manager, this cookie is named _dc_gtm_ .
+Intended use: Used to reduce the request rate.
+If Google Analytics is provided via Google Tag Manager, this cookie is named _dc_gtm_.

 Name: AMP_TOKEN